rhoadesScholar/FAAFO/Binary_V_Distance/README.md

 # Binary Cross-Entropy versus MSE on Distance and Signed-distance

-This repository contains the code for the study "Binary Cross-Entropy versus MSE on Distance and Signed-distance" by Jeff Rhoades (@rhoadesScholar), accepted at some conference hopefully.
+This repository contains the code for the study "Binary Cross-Entropy versus MSE on Distance and Signed-distance" by Jeff Rhoades (@rhoadesScholar), accepted by the FAAFO Consortium of Rhoades.

 ## Goal